 Don’t stress yourself out by trying to strive for that perfect ratio of water intake.
 Focus on what you’re drinking and drink when you need it.
-Learn what your body needs for optimal hydration: It can be less than eight glasses or more, it really depends on your diet!
+Learn what your body needs for optimal hydration: It can be fewer than eight glasses or more — it really depends on your diet!

-Also, try to avoid sugary drinks (we already know sugar can be bad for our skin).
+Also, try to avoid sugary drinks, as we already know sugar can be bad for our skin.

 Lortscher’s tips for hydrating your skin